Debzou/cozy-tutorial/README.md

 ```sh
 yarn standalone
 ```
-It can be handy to run a konnector without inserting the data in a cozy . your data appear in Data/importedData.json
+It can be handy to run a konnector without inserting the data in a cozy.
+Your data appear in Data/importedData.json

 ###### mode dev
 Your konnector is linked with your cozy